talyaron/delib-v3/README.md

 # Delib-v3

-Download delib to your local dir.
+Clone delib to your local repository.

+## Setting up firebase project
 firebase new project - name it with delib prefix

+firebase enable sign in with google

+firebase define authontication email

+Start database: firebase database->create dabase firestore->start in test mode->enable

+## Setting up node.js
 install node.js from https://nodejs.org/en/ (to check your node.js version in command line ```node -v```).

+## Install node models

 In cli goto to your local delib dir, and write: ```npm i```